arioux/XL-Tools/ReadMe.txt

 and are distributed on term of the CC Attribution 4.0 license.

-The check icon used in Configuration Wizard has been created by Cheezen (Anders Bjarnle, http://cheezen.deviantart.com/) and distributed as freeware.
+The check icon used in Configuration Wizard has been created by Cheezen (Anders Bjarnle, http://cheezen.deviantart.com) and distributed as freeware.

+The Copy data from results icon has been created by Yusuke Kamiyamane (http://p.yusukekamiyamane.com) and is licensed under a Creative Commons Attribution 4.0 License.